 |Directors and Heads of School||$52,047||$27,089|

 Note: The vehicle to be leased should meet appropriate safety standards, must not be a ‘soft-top’ vehicle, and must be able to carry passengers.

-The upper cost of the vehicle will be increased each year by the same amount provided by the consumer price index.
+The upper cost of the vehicle will be determined each year by the VCP but increases will not exceed the CPI.